drauf/tij-crawler/README.md

 - udokumentowanie realizacji poszczególnych elementów zadania,
 - wyniki testów, w tym zmierzone czasy poszczególnych etapów działania aplikacji dla różnej liczby wątków (1,2,4,8,16,32) dla zaimplementowanych modeli komunikacji (synchroniczne oraz asynchroniczne).

+## Areas for improvement
+- Using GUI described in Java was a terrible idea - defining it in an XML document would be much cleaner
+- Custom logger was a bad idea (poor API)
+- Custom thread pool is a joke and could be improved (especially awaiting the execution and mixing Futures/Callables/Tasks)
+- Default thread pool is broken (but was way slower than the custom one anyway)
+- Graph analysis based on streams is a mental masturbation and should be changed to something maintanable
+- Robots exclusion protocol code is never called and is only there to get all the points for the assignment
+- After the requirements changed, the code was heavily modified but not refactored (and it should be)
+- IIRC some exceptions were silenced